 You can hike up to it in about 20 minutes and the views alone are well worth that effort.

-By the way: you can also join a free tour of the castle grounds if you prefer getting your information from a guide and there are toilets and a cafe at the castle, so no need to worry about those things while hiking up.
+By the way: you can also join a free tour of the castle grounds if you prefer getting your information from a guide and there are toilets and a café at the castle, so no need to worry about those things while hiking up.

 From the Pyrenees, we headed back to the coast, to colorful Collioure.
-This was clearly a tourist hotspot and it was easy to see why: houses in every color of the rainbow, plenty of small galleries, lots of restaurants, a harbor, a castle, a pier stretching into the sea and a small beach.
+This was clearly a tourist hotspot and it was easy to see why: houses in every color of the rainbow, plenty of small galleries, lots of restaurants, a harbor, a castle, a pier stretching into the sea, and a small beach.

 It's just one of those places where you feel like a kid again, wondering what's around every corner.

-And then there’s the Fort Saint Elme, a fortress overlooking Collioure and the many vineyards of the region that you can reach by following the shore until you can follow it no more.
+And then there's Fort Saint Elme, a fortress overlooking Collioure and the many vineyards of the region that you can reach by following the shore until you can follow it no more.
 Take the steps up next to the Relais des Trois Mas Hotel, cross the street and then just follow the signs.

 You'll pass an old windmill on your way up.
 The hike itself takes only about 20 minutes but it is quite steep and goes over rocky terrain.
 For your effort, you get amazing views along the way.